mandeeeep/grimoire/git/intro.md

 **5. Commited**

-Finalized changes or updates that needs to be saved are then commited.
+Finalized changes or updates that needs to be saved-to-repo are then commited.

 ~~~
 git commit -m "Added MyClass required for ......" //The staged file MyClass.java now has been saved in the git ecosystem
 ~~~

+_Since we now know about the git states, from now on **saved-to-repo == commited**._

 ### Repositories
 A repository in git is the collection of files of various different versions of a given project.
 It's actually the `.git` folder inside a project.
 This folder contains all the information about how the files have changed, all commit histories, versions, tags and branch details; basically everything.